smart-data-models/dataModel.Forestry/FireForestStatus/doc/spec_IT.md

         model: https://schema.org/Number
         type: Property
     soilTemperature:
-      description: 'The observed soil temperature in Celsius degrees'
+      description: The observed soil temperature in Celsius degrees
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI entity type. it has to be FireForestStatus'
+      description: NGSI entity type. it has to be FireForestStatus
       enum:
         - FireForestStatus
       type: string